Azure/azure-sphere-gallery/HeapTracker/README.md

 ### Project expectations

-This library should be use during *development only*, for optimizing the memory usage in a High-level application. it is not recommended to be deployed in release versions of Apps deployed into production.
+This library should be use during *development only*, for optimizing the memory usage in a High-level application.
+It is not recommended to be used productions versions of Apps.

 ### Expected support for the code
 There is no official support guarantee for this code, but we will make a best effort to respond to/address any issues you encounter.